liesjacobs/WFE_practicals/practical2/Rstudio.md

 </video>

+*Note*: In this exercise we are not considering the fact that the samples (watersheds) are spatially correlated: nearby watersheds will resemble each other more than watersheds that are further apart from each other.
+This is called "spatial autocorrelation".
+Ignoring spatial autocorrelation (as we do here) could pose a problem in the sense that the observations (waterhsed) are not fully independent of one another, violating the assumption of our statistical test.
+Dealing with spatial autocorrleation is topic of courses at the master level.

 The plot is a bit ugly, so we can pimp it, and also plot the regression line.
 Copy paste the code below and execute it yourself: